Amazing Breast Milk Supply Program

 Your baby won’t be able to latch right away if he or she is preterm.

-If your plan is to breastfeed (and I’m guessing it is since you are reading this post) you need to start stimulating milk supply right away if your baby isn’t latching for whatever reason.
+If your plan is to feed your baby breastmilk (and I’m guessing it is since you are reading this post) you need to start stimulating milk supply right away if your baby isn’t latching for whatever reason.
 So, whether your baby is in the NICU or isn’t latching, you should start hand expressing within one hour of birth.

 You might not feel well enough to do this on your own, especially if you had a traumatic birth.
 Ask your nurse to do it for you!
-All labour and delivery and postpartum nurses are trained to hand express.
+All labour and delivery and postpartum nurses are trained to hand express and help with breastfeeding issues.

 More from Babytalk on hand expression, including a detailed description on how to do it!
 The Magical Way to Increase Breast Milk Supply